FIR on Higher Education #23: Social Media and Academic Freedom

 Currently based in Chapel Hill, North Carolina, Kevin lived and worked in Switzerland for eight years and in Germany for two years.
 He has led public relations initiatives in various countries around the world.

 Share your comments or questions about this podcast, or suggestions for future podcasts, in the online FIR Podcast Community on Google+.

-FIR presents Thought Leadership with Mitchell and Michael is brought to you with Lawrence Ragan Communications, serving communicators worldwide for 35 years.
+FIR on Higher Education is brought to you with Lawrence Ragan Communications, serving communicators worldwide for 35 years.
 Information: www.ragan.com.